 The Crafty is the slightly larger unit at 4.3”H x 2.2”D x 1.3”W and the Pax 2 comes in at 3.87”H x 1.21”W x .085”D. The main difference in the size category is the weight; The Pax 2 weighs roughly 92 grams while the Crafty is around 136 grams.

 Mind you both of these are actually really light for a portable vaporizer.
-By comparison, the Firefly weighs 241 grams, the Ascent weighs 192 grams, the Mighty weighs 230 grams and the Haze weighs 193 grams.
+By comparison, the Firefly weighs 241 grams, the Ascent weighs 192 grams, and the Mighty weighs 230 grams.

 The main thing you’ll notice in size the bulkiness to the Crafty.
 You can still fit it in your pocket but it’s definitely not the streamlined smooth design of the Pax 2.